VienDinhCom/practice-makes-perfect/database-postgresql-exercises/README.md

 # PostgreSQL Exercises

-You know, I started with the basics of [Relational Database](../freecodecamp-relational-database/)—tables, queries, all that.
+I started with the basics of [Relational Database](../freecodecamp-relational-database/)—tables, queries, all that.
 Felt good.
 But then I realized... there’s more.
 A lot more.

 Joins, subqueries, aggregates—they’re like puzzle pieces, making data more useful.
 Window functions?
 Game-changer.
 Recursive queries?
 Mind-bending, but powerful.